PaddlePaddle/book/recommender_system/README.en.md

 ## Background

-With the fast growth of e-commerce, online video, and online reading business, users have to rely on recommender systems to avoid manually browsing tremendous volume of choices.
+With the fast growth of e-commerce, online videos, and online reading business, users have to rely on recommender systems to avoid manually browsing tremendous volume of choices.
 Recommender systems understand users' interest by mining user behavior and other properties of users and products.

 Some well know approaches include: